Rowan's Battle of Britain

 Rowan's Battle of Britain, sometimes known simply as Battle of Britain, is a World War II era combat flight simulation game set during the Battle of Britain in 1940.

 Gameplay

 The combat flight simulation has both RAF and opposing Luftwaffe forces featuring over 800 sqmi of sky and hundreds of aircraft.

 Reception

 The game received "generally favourable reviews" according to the review aggregation website Metacritic.
-Samuel Bass of NextGen said of the game, "Detailed, beautiful, and polished to the nth degree, this is the WWII sim we've all been wating for."
+Samuel Bass of NextGen said of the game, "Detailed, beautiful, and polished to the nth degree, this is the WWII sim we've all been waiting for."